Ferrand's pushouts for algebraic spaces: Introduction

-The following properties of Ferrand's pushout $X=Y\coprod_TZ$ are established in Corollary~\ref{cor:ferprop}: (i) the pushout is compatible with topological realizations, i.e., $|X|=|Y|\coprod_{|T|}|Z|$, (ii) $T=Y\times_XZ$, (iii) set-theoretically, $X$ is the disjoint union of its closed subscheme $Y$ and open subscheme $Z\setminus T$.
+We say that a Ferrand pushout datum $\calP$ is {\em affine} if $Y,Z$ and $T$ are so.
+It is easy to see that if the Ferrand pushout $X=\coprod\calP$ is a scheme (resp. affine) then $\calP$ possesses an open affine covering $\calP=\cup_i\calP_i$ (resp. $\calP$ is affine).
+In Theorem~\ref{lem:affpushispush} we prove that, conversely, if $\calP$ possesses an open affine covering then there exists Ferrand pushout $X=\coprod\calP$, and if $\calP$ is affine then so is $X$.
+A closely related Theorem~\ref{schemth} asserts that the pushouts of schemes constructed by Ferrand in \cite{Fer} are, in fact, pushouts in the category of all algebraic spaces.

-We extend Ferrand's result on Zariski topologies to \'etale and flat sites.
-Roughly speaking, Theorem~\ref{thm:gluingthm} asserts that the flat (resp. \'etale) site of $X$ is equivalent to the flat (resp. \'etale) site of the pushout datum $(T;Y,Z)$.
-Furthermore, we show that the pullback and the pushout functors form a pair of essentially inverse equivalences.
-In particular, this implies various compatibilities of Ferrand's pushouts with flat morphisms.
-To be more precise, since we do not know whether any Ferrand's pushout datum admits an fppf (resp. \'etale) affine presentation, and any effective pushout datum clearly does, we work with the full subsites of objects that admit such a presentation in the sites on $(T;Y,Z)$.
-Finally, in Theorem~\ref{ferdesth} we show that certain properties of morphisms descent with respect to Ferrand's pushouts.
+The following properties of Ferrand pushout $X=Y\coprod_TZ$ are established in Theorem~\ref{cor:ferprop}: (i) the pushout is compatible with topological realizations, i.e., $|X|=|Y|\coprod_{|T|}|Z|$, (ii) $T=Y\times_XZ$, (iii) set-theoretically, $X$ is the disjoint union of its closed subspace $Y$ and open subspace $Z\setminus T$.